 The practice had made reasonable adjustments for patients with disabilities.
-These included a hearing loop.
+These included step free access, a hearing loop, dedicated parking spaces for blue badge holders and an accessible toilet with hand rails and a call bell.

 A Disability Access audit had been completed and an action plan formulated in order to continually improve access for patients.